 Jugular Venous Pressure

-Procedure: The patient is given a back rest to keep him at 45 degree.
-In this position, normally, the jugular vein is just seen above the clavicles.
+The patient is given a backrest to keep him/her at 45 degrees.
+In this position, normally, the jugular vein is just seen above the clavicle.
 The upper level of the vein is noted and a ruler is kept at that level, parallel to the ground.

-Another rule is put perpendicular to the first ruler upto the angle of Louis.
-The distance from the angle of Louis.
+Another ruler is put perpendicular to the first ruler up to the angle of Louis.
 The distance from the angle of Louis to the first ruler gives the jugular pressure.
-In the supine position the jugular pressure may falsely appear elevated whilst in the upright position it is falsely lowered.
+In the supine position the jugular pressure may falsely appear elevated whilst in the upright position, it is falsely lowered.

 The jugular veins are in direct continuity with the superior vena cava and the right atrium.

 - Cardiac tamponade

 - Superior vena cava obstruction

 Normally inspiration lowers the jugular venous pressure giving an inspiratory collapse because intrathoracic pressure falls and there is increased blood flow into the thorax.
 In contrast, when the intrapericardial pressure is raised as in constrictive pericarditis, there is a paradoxical increase in jugular venous pressure on inspiration.
 This is called Kussmaul’s sign.

 Normally, when pressure is applied over the abdomen for 30 seconds, initially there is a rise in jugular venous pressure (due to increased venous return), followed by a fall (due to the capacity of normal myocardium to accommodate the extra venous return).

 However, in early cardiac failure, even before jugular pressure is elevated, there is a sustained elevated pressure in the jugular veins (for more than a minute) on pressure over the abdomen because the failing heart cannot compensate for the extra venous return.
 This is positive hepatojugular reflux.